haroldmei/form-master-pro/README.md

 5. Click "Load unpacked" and select the extracted `browser-extension` folder
 6. Note the extension ID (visible on the extensions page)

+## Getting Started

+1. Install FormMaster Pro from the [Chrome Web Store](https://chrome.google.com/webstore/detail/YOUR_EXTENSION_ID)
+2. Pin the extension to your browser toolbar
+3. Click the FormMaster Pro icon when you encounter a form
+4. Import your data or let FormMaster Pro extract it from your documents
+5. Review and submit the automatically filled form

 ### Quick Start Tutorial